hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 ## What is your greatest achievement?

 >**Nothing tops my children**.
 They are all great inspirations to me.
 They all made good and happy lives for themselves.
+How many people do that?

 >A few other things stand out:

-- Performing with the African Jazz Pioneers at the inauguration of President Nelson Mandela in 1994, eight happy years with that band in all.
+- Performing with the African Jazz Pioneers at the inauguration of President Nelson Mandela in 1994, and eight happy years with that band in all.

 - A database for labour lawyers  resulting in reinstatement of 14000 workers  fired by SATS (South African Transport Services), in the 80s.
-Of those 14000, 3000 had families that were turfed out of their homes when fired, so reinstatement meant they were no longer homeless.
-This was me wearing another hat: my IT cap.
+Of those 14000, 3000 had families that were turfed out of their homes when fired.
+Reinstatement meant they were no longer homeless.
+This was me wearing another hat: my IT hat.

 - Performing with the African Jazz Pioneers before 300 thousand people in Rome on Workers Day, 1993.
 The largest crowd I saw before then was 250 thouasand at the Rolling Stones Free Concert in Hyde Park